sborms/cyclingsimilarity.com/README.md

 The total cost amounted to about 0.35 USD per day, almost entirely coming from ECS (without any auto scaling).

 _In the meantime, the backend API has been transferred from ECS to a free alternative called [Render](https://render.com).
 This service fully takes care of deployment if you reference a Dockerfile.
-The main downside is that it goes to sleep rather quickly, so for most user it will take a few minutes for the app to be ready.
+The main downside is that it goes to sleep rather quickly, so for most users it will take a few minutes for the app to be ready.
 [Vercel](https://vercel.com) was another free option but it complained about the size of the Docker image._

 ## Refresh